Vyral/base-template/_posts/2018-05-02-we-are-merging-with-exp-realtyheres-what-that-means.md

 ---
 layout: post
-title: We Are Merging with eXp Realty—Here’s What That Means
+title: We Are Merging With eXp Realty—Here’s What That Means
-date: 2018-05-02 21:51:22
+date: 2018-05-02 21:51:00
 tags:
   - Real Estate
 excerpt: We have joined forces with eXp Realty of North Dakota.
 Here’s what that means.